 TRAIL Digitization Project

-The Greater Western Library Alliance is currently collecting government documents to be digitized and made freely available to the public.
-For scientific and technical information, they are collecting documents from the National Bureau of Standards (cabinet D), US Bureau of Mines (cabinet D), Atomic Energy Commission, US Bureau of Reclamation Office of Saline Waters, and the Manhattan District Classification Code.
+In recent years, the Greater Western Library Alliance has collected government documents to be digitized and made freely available to the public.
+For scientific and technical information, they have collected documents from the National Bureau of Standards (cabinet D), US Bureau of Mines (cabinet D), Atomic Energy Commission, US Bureau of Reclamation Office of Saline Waters, and the Manhattan District Classification Code.
 Some series are already available online.
 Many — if not all — of these technical reports have been sent to the HathiTrust Digital Library.

 Learn more about Online Indexes and Databases